backdrop-contrib/disable_login_errors/README.md

 Prevent the display of all login error messages.
 A user attempting to login will not be aware if the account exists, an invalid user name or password has been submitted, or if the account is blocked.
-The core messages "Sorry, unrecognized username or password.
-Have you forgotten your password?" and "The username {username} has not been activated or is blocked." are also hidden.
+Two of the messages which are hidden are _Sorry, unrecognized username_ and _Sorry, incorrect password_.

 Current Maintainer
 ------------------